sambeau/laud/README.md

 ## The Scraping

 As with all scraping, this code relies heavily on Audible keeping the same design.
 It's extra-complicated by there being two Audibles — the one you see if signed in and the one when signed out.
 It took me quite a while to realise that I was looking at the wrong HTML.
-Also, Audible use javascript to populate some fields, especially the ones that need translation (like date formats).
-Again it took me a while to work out that I needed to scrape some JSON data in a script tag to find the published date.
+Furthermore, Audible uses javascript to populate some fields, especially the ones that need translation (like date formats).
+Again, it took me a while to work out that I needed to scrape some JSON data in a script tag to find the published date.

-The scraper itself is reasonably reliable (though occasionally it messes up, possibly due to network issues) and currently you have to run it again from scratch (or edit the code to comment out categories already scraped).
+The scraper itself is reasonably reliable (though occasionally, it messes up, possibly due to network issues) and currently you have to run it again from scratch (or edit the code to comment out categories already scraped).
 It won't ask for something that is already in the cache or the database (and it fills the cache from the database before starting).
 However, it will still request all the category list pages on every run (which is only 10 pages, but it adds up, once you multiply by three for each sort).

-One annoying thing I've found is that, when you fins a title, it isn't tagged by the category in which you found it, so a Fantasy title wont be tagged for "Sci-Fi", just "Time Travel".
+One annoying thing I've found is that, when you fins a title, it isn't tagged by the category in which you found it, so a Fantasy title won't be tagged as "Sci-Fi", just "Time Travel".
 Which probably means having to scan every page for every category If I want to use metadata tags.

 ## The Better Rating algorithm

 The issue I have with star rating is that a title with two 5★ ratings will rank the same as a title with 1,000 5★ ratings.
 It's infuriating.
-So I went looking for a better approach that would fix this issue.
+So I went looking for a better approach that would address this issue.
 I'd like to say I delved deep into the world of "Dirichlet prior distribution on the probability vectors", but in reality I looked at a StackOverflow page and converted some bonkers Python code into a working Go function.

 The algorithm I use is a Go version of Evan Miller's "Ranking Items With Star Ratings" which uses a Bayesian approximation to provide a better average rating.